-If you find yourself being dragged around the block on your daily walks, alongside training, a No-pull harness could be the answer!
+If you find yourself being dragged around the block on your daily walks, alongside training, a no-pull harness could be the answer!

-Over recent years companies have designed products that tackle the problem and we now have options like the Freedom no-pull harness or a Halti, which are specifically made to stop Fido tugging on the lead.
+Over recent years companies have designed products that tackle the problem and we now have options like the Freedom or a Halti, which are specifically made to stop Fido tugging on the lead.

 This article looks at

 - How to put on an overhead harness correctly

 - How to put on a step-through harness

 - What type of harness works best if your pup pulls